 Scout spirit is mentioned in several of the requirements for Scouts BSA ranks.
 But what is Scout spirit and how does a Scout go about demonstrating it? #BoyScouts #ScoutSpirit

-Eagle Scout is the highest advancement rank in Boy Scouting.
+Eagle Scout is the highest advancement rank in Scouts BSA.
 Eagle is earned after the rank of Life. ”Once an Eagle, always an Eagle”.
-A young man who finishes his Scouting career at 18 years of age as a Life Scout will say “I WAS a Life Scout.”
-But a young man who attains the rank of Eagle Scout can proudly declare “I AM an Eagle Scout” even after he reaches the age of 18.
+A young woman or man who finishes his or her Scouting career at 18 years of age as a Life Scout will say “I WAS a Life Scout.”
+But a young woman or man who attains the rank of Eagle Scout can proudly declare “I AM an Eagle Scout” even after he or she reaches the age of 18.

 Printable helps for requirements:

 Helps for specific requirements:

 Reader asks what types of service projects can be used to fulfill service hour requirements.

 An unusal question: “Hi, my son is up for an eagle BOR very soon, and I was wondering what type of questions they ask parents.
 I was informed the scout steps out of meeting while the reviewers ask parents questions. “